mottaquikarim/pycontent/content/topics/modules.md

 pip install -r requirements.txt
 ```

-and this would effectively "copy" our installed modules into the new virtualenv.
+^^^ this would effectively "copy" our installed modules into the new virtualenv.

 ## Common & Featured Modules & Packages